wiseodd/generative-models/README.md

 # Generative Models
-Collection of generative models, e.g. GAN, VAE in Tensorflow and Keras.
+Collection of generative models, e.g. GAN, VAE in Tensorflow, Keras, and Pytorch.

 ## What's in it?